bajpangosh/wptimize/README.txt

 Hooks:
-op_bir_resize_image_bulk_suffix returns the suffix to be added to the image bulk-image-resizer-after-setup-form adds html to the end of the setting form
+op_bir_resize_image_bulk_suffix returns the suffix to be added to the image wptimize-after-setup-form adds html to the end of the setting form

 = What about WPtimize =
 When you upload an image to WordPress, thumbs are created for the template, but the uploaded image is saved and sometimes used.